-- 49. In this category, and in others, "remuneration" includes not only salaries and fees, but also the receipt of any taxable expenses, allowances or benefits, such as the provision of a company car.
+53. In this category, and in others, "remuneration" includes not only salaries and fees, but also the receipt of any taxable expenses, allowances or benefits, such as the provision of a company car.
 Members should register the name of the company in which the directorship is held and give a broad indication of the company's business, where this is not self-evident from its name.
-Directly remunerated directorships of companies which are not trading should be registered. - 50.
-In addition to any remunerated directorships, members are required to register under this category any directorships which are themselves unremunerated but where either (a) remuneration is paid through another company in the same group where the companies in question are associated; or (b) the company concerned is a subsidiary of another company in which the member concerned holds remunerated directorships.
-Other unremunerated directorships should be registered under category 10 (non-financial interests) so that in one category or another all directorships should be registered. - 51.
+Directly remunerated directorships of companies which are not trading should be registered.

+- 54. In addition to any remunerated directorships, members are required to register under this category any directorships which are themselves unremunerated but where either (a) remuneration is paid through another company in the same group where the companies in question are associated; or (b) the company concerned is a subsidiary of another company in which the member concerned holds remunerated directorships.
+Other unremunerated directorships should be registered under category 10 (non-financial interests) so that in one category or another all directorships should be registered. - 55.
 The amount of remuneration in respect of interests falling within this category is not disclosed.
 The contract does not need to be deposited with the Registrar.
-Members do not need to register clients of companies in which they hold a directorship, but they must declare them in relevant circumstances (see paragraph 89).
+While clients of companies in which members hold a directorship must be declared in relevant circumstances (see paragraph 97), they do not need to be registered except where: - (a) the company is the member's own intermediary (most commonly a limited company that they control); or - (b) the client is a foreign government to which the member personally provides services.